vaniseth/World-Cup-22-Prediction/README.md

 # Dependencies

-To start with the development, you will need to install the following libraties:
+To start with the development, you will need to install the following libraries:

 1. Numpy
 2. Pandas